puppetlabs/device_manager/README.md

 ## Tasks

 On versions of Puppet Enterprise (2017.3.x or higher) that support tasks, this module provides a `puppet_device` task which can be used with the `puppet task` command to orchestrate a `puppet device` run on the Puppet agent.
-This task does not require `run` set to true.
+This task does not require `autorun` set to true.

 To explicitly orchestrate a run of the `puppet device` command on the Puppet agent: